 Note that with accordion layout, submenu opacity background is 100%, no matter how it's set on the Style tab.
 In the following screenshot, the submenu background opacity is set at 60% but appears at 100%.

-Epanded layout is similar to the WordPress Custom Menu widget.
+Epanded layout is similar to the WordPress Navigation Menu widget.
 Top-level menu and submenu items are displayed in an unordered list style format.
 For example:

 Set responsive behavior

 You can choose how to display the menu on mobile devices: the expanded form, a hamburger icon, a MENU label, or both the hamburger icon and MENU label.
 As of Version 1.10.5, there's also a setting to set the breakpoint at which the changeover to the hamburger icon or MENU label appears: By default, it appears on small devices only, but you can change the behavior to medium and small devices, or all devices.

 As of Version 1.10, there's a Responsive style section with the following three options for how expand the menu when the hamburger icon is clicked:

 Below row removes the menu in the markup and puts it below the column that the menu is in.
 This means that expanded menus in small columns still appear inline but don’t get squished.

 Overlay will overlay the expanded menu on top of the content below.

 Use the Style tab of the Menu module to create unique menu designs with style options: